White Glove Delivery USA: What It Is, Cost & Insurance (2026)

 | White glove | Stairs, assembly, testing, debris removal | $310 to $470+ |

-Expect surcharges in dense metros (NYC, SF), for tight delivery windows, difficult access, or specialty handling (art crates, marble tops).
+Expect surcharges in dense metros (NYC, SF), for tight delivery windows, difficult access, or specialty handling such as art crates and marble tops.

 Insurance and Liability: What to Check